 Vasectomy reversal — or vasovasostomy — is a surgery that restores a man’s ability to make a woman pregnant.
 This procedure is performed by the microsurgical reweaving of the tube that was severed when the original vasectomy was performed.
 This tube, called the vas deferens, allows the sperm to pass from the testes to the penis during ejaculation.

-Since a vasectomy reversal is performed to restore the ability for a man to father a child, this procedure is obviously for men who wish to reconsider their original decision to have a vasectomy.
+This procedure is for men who wish to reconsider their original decision to have a vasectomy.

 Vasectomy Reversal Risks